Trust & governance

 Prepare for regulated scrutiny

-Use careful language and governance-oriented artifacts that reflect the realities of healthcare and evolving AI oversight expectations.
+Use governance-oriented artifacts and careful language that reflect healthcare realities and evolving AI oversight expectations.

 Documentation-ready outputs